Estate Planning for Individuals in Charleston & Throughout South Carolina

 In other words, a power of attorney is a legal document which gives another person the legal right or the power to do certain things for you.
 What that power is depends on the terms of the document.
 A power of attorney may be very broad or very limited and specific.

 A power of attorney, particularly Durable Power of Attorney, is one of the most important instruments utilized in your estate planning.
 How broad or narrow the scope of the power of attorney is determined by you based on your needs.
-Charleston Estate Planning Attorney Trey Harrell and his team is here to assist you in determining the type and specificity of the Power of Attorney.
+Charleston Estate Planning Attorney Trey Harrell and his team are here to assist you in determining the type and specificity of the Power of Attorney.

 In South Carolina, power of attorney is classified into various types: Non-Durable or General Power of Attorney, Durable Power of Attorney, Springing or Conditional Power of Attorney and Health Care Power of Attorney.